Skip Ribbon Commands

 • finalising UoC enrolments for any students undertaking any certificate type (VE1, VE2 or VE3)

-• finalising Assessment Plan information for VCE VET scored Unit 3–4 sequences.
+• finalising assessment plan information for VCE VET scored Unit 3–4 sequences..

-International Baccalaureate registration
+Enrolment of International Baccalaureate students

-Year 10 students without a program
+Enrolment of Year 10 students

-Atypical enrolment in VCE
+Atypical enrolment

 There are some students who do not start and finish their VCE at the one school or within a continuous timeframe, including those who: